crguezl/learning-vue-geting-started-guide/src/computed-properties-and-watchers.md

 None of that would be possible with a computed property.

+The `watch`entry of the Vue instance has to be an object where

+1. keys are expressions to watch and
+2. values are the corresponding callbacks.
+3. The value can also be a string of a method name, or an Object that contains additional options.
+4. The Vue instance will call `$watch()` for each entry in the object at instantiation.

+Note that you should not use an arrow function to define a watcher (e.g. `searchQuery: newValue => this.updateAutocomplete(newValue))`.

+The reason is arrow functions bind the parent context, so this will not be the Vue instance as you expect and `this.updateAutocomplete` will be undefined.

 In addition to the `watch` option, you can also use the imperative [`vm.$watch` API](https://vuejs.org/v2/api/#vm-watch).